 Throughout Westchester, the recommended method for getting rid of oil and latex paints is by hardening the paint and putting it out with the trash.
-Paint can be hardened by air drying it, and adding absorbent materials such as kitty litter, to speed up the process.
+Paint can be hardened by air drying it, and absorbent materials, such as kitty litter, can be added to speed up the process.
 There are also commercially made paint hardeners available for purchase.

 A new product on the market called Waste Paint Hardener can harden a gallon of latex paint in minutes.
 Kitty litter is best for use when hardening oil-based paints.
-If you have latex paint to dispose of, you may want to give Waste Paint Hardener a try.
+If you have latex paint to dispose of, you may want to try Waste Paint Hardener.
 Below is a list of vendors that carry this product.
 Availability is not guaranteed.

 - Caruso Paint and Hardware - 914-738-4778

 - Bedford Hardware - 914-234-3695